MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 - [Create a dynamic group and check status](/azure/active-directory/users-groups-roles/groups-create-rule)
 - [Microsoft Entra Connect Sync: Understand and customize synchronization](/azure/active-directory/hybrid/how-to-connect-sync-whatis)

-After you have created the appropriate group type and assigned the appropriate Windows client devices to the group, you need to assign licenses to that group.
+After you create the appropriate group type and assigned the appropriate Windows client devices to the group, you need to assign licenses to that group.
 For the steps on how to do that, see [Manage licenses for devices](/microsoft-365/commerce/licenses/manage-licenses-for-devices).
 You can assign licenses to only one group, but you can nest groups within that one group.

 > [!IMPORTANT]
 > - The license assignment has to be done in the Microsoft 365 admin center, under **Billing** > **Licenses**.
 You can't assign the licenses in the Azure portal.